-- 1. Student Success Center staff will counsel with the student: a) To determine if corrective action can be taken to raise the GPA above 1.00. b) To review the College-Wide Attendance Policy with the student. - 2.
-After this consultation, students, whose GPA remains at 1.00 or less, will be required to comply with the following attendance requirements: - If the student has been absent without prior arrangement for more than 10 percent of the remaining scheduled class time after mid-term for a course(s), Student Success Center staff will take appropriate intervention action after discussing the student's academic status with the instructor(s) of the course(s) and the student's academic advisor. - If a student has been absent without prior arrangement for more than 15 percent of the remaining scheduled class time after mid-term will receive an Attendance Warning. - If a student has received an Attendance Warning and been absent without prior arrangement for more than 20 percent of the remaining scheduled class time after mid-term for a class(es), the student will be administratively withdrawn from the class.
-The instructor will determine whether the grade will be a WP or WF, based on the student's performance in the class up to the time of administrative withdrawal.
-After 75% of the class has been completed, the grade will be WF for any withdrawal. - 3.
-Students who received an attendance warning and are absent for more than 15% of the remaining scheduled class time after mid-term in three or more classes will be subject to Administrative Academic Suspension from the college.
+1. Student Success Center staff will counsel with the student: a) To determine if corrective action can be taken to raise the GPA above 1.00. b) To review the College-Wide Attendance Policy with the student.
+2. After this consultation, students, whose GPA remains at 1.00 or less, will be required to comply with the following attendance requirements:

+- If the student has been absent without prior arrangement for more than 10 percent of the remaining scheduled class time after mid-term for a course(s), Student Success Center staff will take appropriate intervention action after discussing the student's academic status with the instructor(s) of the course(s) and the student's academic advisor. - If a student has been absent without prior arrangement for more than 15 percent of the remaining scheduled class time after mid-term will receive an Attendance Warning. - If a student has received an Attendance Warning and been absent without prior arrangement for more than 20 percent of the remaining scheduled class time after mid-term for a class(es), the student will be administratively withdrawn from the class.
+If the class is 75% or less completed, the student will receive a "W". if more than 75% of the class has been completed, the student will receive the grade of "F".

+3. Students who received an attendance warning and are absent for more than 15% of the remaining scheduled class time after mid-term in three or more classes will be subject to Administrative Academic Suspension from the college.
 Before the suspension action is taken, the student will have the opportunity for a hearing before the Academic Progress/Attendance Committee to determine if an exception recommendation should be made and, if so, what requirements will be imposed.